A story by ASRA

 What ASRA has learned

-The project learnt that targeting carers most in need of support especially those who are at the verge of becoming totally dependent upon State, through its early intervention and preventative measures, would complement the service that NHS and social work offered to people with complex and high care needs.
+The project learned that targeting carers most in need of support, especially those on the verge of becoming dependent upon the State, through its early intervention and preventative measures.
+The questionnaires designed were simple and translated into mostly spoken ethnic languages amongst target users.
+Staff and volunteers assisted participants with limited English to complete monitoring and evaluation information.

 How ASRA has benefitted from the funding

-22 carers and 21 cared for, will feel more confident, their caring relationship will be healthier and they will enjoy improved well-being
+23 carers and 22 cared for will feel more confident, their caring relationship will be healthier, and they will enjoy improved wellbeing